hellofiveaday/five-a-day-frontend/README.md

 ### Google Cloud Platform (Infrastructure)

 - **[Google Cloud Platform (GCP)](https://cloud.google.com)** — Hosts more complex backend services and infrastructure.
-Currently being set up for future needs beyond the static website.
+Currently being set up for future needs beyond the static website (for example, the management app [Five a Day Evolution](https://github.com/hellofiveaday/five-a-day).
 Will run Docker containers with four services in Django for advanced functionality like form processing, authentication, and data storage.
-For now, the simple static website doesn't use GCP, but it's the foundation for scaling the project.
+For now, the simple static website doesn't use GCP, but it's the foundation for scaling the project and the centralized place for a serious cloud system.

 ### Email & Authentication

 - **[Gmail & Google Account](https://mail.google.com)** — The centerpiece of all login and authentication systems.
-The Google account associated with `jhernandez@allot.com` is the main administrative account for:
+The Google account associated with `hellofiveaday@gmail.com` is the main administrative account for:
   - Google Cloud Platform access
   - Netlify account management
   - GitHub organization (if team-based)